Interview with Ronald Davies

 Description

 In spring 1940, Ronald Davies joined the RAF to train as a pilot.
 Following initial training, he was posted to America but was dismissed after crashing a Cessna.
 Following Pearl Harbour, he trained as a navigator in Port Albert, Canada, but upon returning to England he completed a bomb aimer course at RAF Millom.
-Davies formed a crew at RAF Wymeswold and trained on Wellingtons and Hallifaxes, before converting to Lancasters at RAF Hemswell.
-He joined 101 Squadron and completed thirty-one operations between May and November 1944.
+Davies formed a crew at RAF Wymeswold and trained on Wellingtons and Halifaxes, before converting to Lancasters at RAF Hemswell.
+He joined 101 Squadron and completed 31 operations between May and November 1944.
 He describes completing operations during D-Day, and crash-landing at RAF Thorney Island when returning from an operation over Reims, then travelling back to RAF Ludford Magna by train as V-1 bombs dropped over London.
 In May 1945, he was posted to Singapore where he remained until he was demobilised in June 1946.

 Creator